Code-Institute-Submissions/lonneke-dev-ms2/TESTING.md

     3. As a First Time Visitor, I want to get the resutls after playing the game.

         1. After the user has finsished the game a result box will appear which holds all the information collected while the user played.

+    4. As a First Time Visitor, I want to pause and play the audio whenever I want.

+        1. With the audio controls used in the HTML the user can easily pause and play audio.

 -   #### Returning Visitor Goals